Book: Leaders at War: How Presidents Shape Military Interventions (Cornell University Press, Cornell Studies in Security Affairs, 2011)

-“Leaders, Advisers, and the Political Origins of Elite Support for War” (conditionally accepted, Journal of Conflict Resolution, formerly titled “The Electoral Disconnection in US Foreign Policy”)
+“Leaders, Advisers, and the Political Origins of Elite Support for War” (forthcoming, Journal of Conflict Resolution, formerly titled “The Electoral Disconnection in US Foreign Policy”)

-“The Ratification Premium: Hawks, Doves, and Arms Control” (accepted for publication, World Politics)
+“The Ratification Premium: Hawks, Doves, and Arms Control” (with Sarah Kreps and Kenneth Schultz, forthcoming, World Politics)

-“Elites, Voters, and Democracies and War” (with Scott Wolford, formerly titled “Intra-Elite Bargains and the Character of Democratic Foreign Policy”)
+“Elites, Voters, and Democracies and War” (with Scott Wolford, under review, formerly titled “Intra-Elite Bargains and the Character of Democratic Foreign Policy”)